-WBCHSE 12th HS Result 2018: How to check result at wbresults.com
+WBCHSE 12th HS Result 2018: How to check result at wbchse.nic.in

-WBCHSE 12th HS Result 2018: West Bengal Council of Higher Secondary Education (WBCHSE), Kolkata will announce the result of West Bengal Class 12 or Higher Secondary (HS) result 2018 today, i.e, June 8 at 9 am.
+WBCHSE 12th HS Result 2018: West Bengal Council of Higher Secondary Education (WBCHSE), Kolkata has announced the result of West Bengal Class 12 or Higher Secondary (HS) result 2018 today, i.e, June 8 at 9 am.
 The results of Class 12 will be uploaded at 10 am at wbchse.nic.in and wbresults.nic.in.
 This year, around 8.26 lakh candidates had appeared for the Higher Secondary examination that was concluded on April 11.
-West Bengal Class 10 or Madhyamik result was declared on June 6, 2018.
-Sanjivini Debnath topped the Madhyamik exam this year by scoring 689 marks.
-A total of 11,02,921 candidates appeared for the WBBSE examinations of which the number of girls participants were higher than the boys.
+Granthan Sengupta has topped the arts stream with 99.2 per cent while Ritvik Kumar Sahu is the science topper with 98.6 per cent.
+Among the girls, Arkadipta Ghosh scored 97.2 per cent and she ranks fifth overall.
+Next year, February 26 to March 13 the Higher Secondary exams will be held.

 WBCHSE 12th HS Result 2018: How to check